BlenderVR/manual/manual/components/user-interface.rst

 -------

-The so called ``console`` is the GUI of Blender-VR.
+The so called ``console`` is the GUI of BlenderVR.
 It allows you to choose the configuration file, the screen set to use, the simulation file (.blend) or to run blenderVR.

 ..
 You can load the ``console`` by invoking ``./blenderVR path/blenderVR`` (clicking on it or running from a ``console``).
 You can also add ``blenderVR`` inside a ``bin`` folder that is included inside your ``PATH`` environment variable.